iqalliance/iqprotocol/index.md

 ICO Participants
 --------------------------------------------------------------------------------

-*IQ Protocol enables **passive income** from ICO tokens*
+*IQ Protocol enables **passive income** opportunities*

-ICO Participants can earn passive income from their ICO tokens by renting them without a risk.
+ICO Participants can rent ICO tokens at risk of not being able to immediately withdraw them.
+In return they receive iTokens tho earn passive income on their share of rents.
+ICO tokens are not securities whereas iTokens are, that ICO Participants can explicitly exchange between.

 Read more about [IQ Protocol for ICO Participants](./users/ico_participants.md).